ymesika7/2D-Football-Simulation/README.md

-This program receives a video of soccer game and convert him to 2D view.
+This program receive a soccer game video and convert him into smart 2D view.

-Features :

-  Using cv2.multiTracker() to track and record the game data from the input video.